Department of Industrial Engineering

 i) a recognition of the need for, and ability to engage in, life-long learning

 k) an ability to use the techniques, skills, and modern technical tools necessary for industrial technology practice

 l) an ability to develop, implement, and improve systems that include people, materials, information, equipment, and energy

 m) the in-depth instruction to integrate systems using appropriate analytical, computational, and experimental practices

 Graduate Degree Plans

-The Master of Engineering Management is a non-thesis degree program with all core courses offered after 4 p.m.
-Course work is designed to build onto the education received while completing an accredited bachelor's degree in engineering and the individual's professional experience.
-Hence, practicing engineers generally will not require undergraduate prerequisites.
+The Master of Engineering Management is a non-thesis degree program that can be completed on campus or online.
+Coursework is designed to build onto the education received while completing an accredited bachelor's degree in engineering and the individual's professional experience.

 A total of 36 credit hours are required at the graduate level.
 Included among these 36 credit hours are 15 hours of core courses required of all M.E.M. students.
 Course work in addition to the required core courses is tailored specifically to the needs of the student, but generally has approximately one-third of the courses in the general area of technical management, one-third in Business Administration, and one-third in the student's technical discipline such as Civil Engineering, Chemical Engineering, Electrical Engineering, Industrial Engineering or Mechanical Engineering.